kingebere/teamApt/README.md

 npm start
 for linting , npm run lint
-for linting fix , npm run lint:fix for test , run npm test
+for linting fix , npm run lint:fix for test , run npm test , please press a to run all test if you encounter an issue

 ```

 ## Built with